grumpycoders/papan/docs/architecture.md

-- Client/Server architecture, both writtin in javascript.
+- Client/Server architecture, both written in javascript.
   - Server written in node.js
   - Client written in Electron, with plain webpage fallback where needed.
     - Plain webpage fallback needed for Android and iOS.